 You can find out more about each of these fields and how they work in The Article Screen Explained.

 Once your article is complete:

-- If you leave this page before you click OK, your article will not be saved. - If you have a number of articles to add from another database, say, you may want to import articles instead of adding them.
+• If you have a number of articles to add from another database, say, you may want to import articles instead of adding them.

-Add an Article 105
+Add an Article 107